 UNTIL THE END OF THE WORLD

-We will sail through the Beagle Channel to photograph local wildlife and reach the lighthouse at the end of the world: Les Eclaireurs.
-We will wait for sunset near Ushuaia’s aerodrome, overlooking the bay.
+Around 3 pm we will leave for the port.
+We will sail through the Beagle Channel to photograph the local wildlife during the golden hour, visiting the Sea Lion Island and Cormorant Island until reaching the lighthouse at the end of the world: Les Eclaireurs.

 We will visit Tierra del Fuego National Park: a protected area with landscapes ranging from pristine Fuegian forests to glacial lakes, rivers and sea coasts.
 A paradise for nature photography lovers.
 During the visit, we will travel on the legendary “Train of the End of the World”, the southernmost operating railroad on the planet!

 We will return to the hotel with free time for lunch.

 In the afternoon we will head to the aerodrome area, to photograph the city at sunset from a panoramic viewpoint, with the mountains in the background.

 After breakfast we will have free time to explore the city.

 We will say goodbye until the next adventure!

 For the logistical organization of this Travel Photography Workshop we rely on Volando Viajes, a certified agency with great experience in the field.

 Please note that these are only suggestions given by our experience.
 It is not necessary to have all the equipment reported, everyone prepares for the journey according to their needs.